You know how old you are — but do you know how old your heart is?

 What Is Arterial Stiffness?

-Oura Ring uses infrared photoplethysmography (PPG) sensors and photodetectors to estimate your pulse wave velocity (PWV), or the speed at which your heartbeat pulse travels throughout your body.
+Photoplethysmography (PPG) sensors and photodetectors can be used to estimate your pulse wave velocity (PWV), or the speed at which your heartbeat pulse travels throughout your body.
 PWV is widely used as the gold-standard measurement of arterial stiffness, which increases over time—hence the connection to biological age.

 Large arteries are blood vessels that carry oxygenated blood from the heart to the rest of the body.
 When you’re young and healthy, your arteries tend to be more elastic or flexible — easily adapting to varying blood flow demands.